jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 The point, of course, is that this kind of critical examination, while possible, is extremely difficult and even painful.

-But it is many ways what we try to do in philosophy and in many ways what we want do in this class: to acknowledge with McLuhan that our ideas, the messages think of and receive, are certainly being influenced by the medium through which they are composed and delivered.
+But it is many ways what we try to do in philosophy and in many ways what we want do in this class: to acknowledge with McLuhan that our ideas, the messages that we think of and receive, are certainly being influenced by the medium through which they are composed and delivered.

-However, it may be possible with critical examination (as it is for McLuhan's "serious artist" and as it was for the pioneers of prior media revolutions) to rise above the paradigm generated by the dominant medium, to think outset of it, and to help determine its course of development, rather than to be completely determined by it.
+However, it may be possible with critical examination (as it is for McLuhan's "serious artist" and as it was for the pioneers of prior media revolutions) to rise above the paradigm generated by the dominant medium, to think outside of it, and to help determine its course of development, rather than to be completely determined by it.

 # More McLuhan against Sarnoff